Chester Law Firm: Dedicated to Your Recovery

 - Evidence important to a car accident case includes pictures of the accident scene, your medical records, data from any of the cars’ “black box” onboard computers, cell phone records of the other driver (to see if he or she was on the phone just before the crash), the results of any analyses performed on a sample of the other driver’s blood, and other similar documents.
 Some of this evidence can make the task of proving negligence easier: however, this evidence can also be easily lost if steps are not taken promptly to preserve the evidence.

-Contact an Experienced Columbus Car Accident Lawyer Today
+Contact an Experienced Columbus OH Car Accident Lawyer Today

 Time is not on your side if you have been injured in a Columbus car accident.
 The law only allows you a certain amount of time within which to investigate your case, attempt to settle your case (if you choose to do so), prepare your petition for filing, and actually file your lawsuit in court.
 Failing to do this within the time allotted to you by Ohio law can result in you being forever barred from seeking compensation for your car accident injuries.

-The knowledgeable and compassionate car accident lawyers at the Chester Law Group know and understand that this is a difficult time for you and your family.
+A knowledgeable and compassionate Columbus OH car accident lawyer at the Chester Law Group know and understand that this is a difficult time for you and your family.
 We want to help you recover the compensation you need so that you can focus on what is important: your health and your family.
 Contact us today by calling (614) 245-5620 today or contact us through our website to learn how we can be a part of your recovery team.